ProgrammingBishop/machine_learning/tweepy/README.md

 As of April 18, 2019 the parts of this project that have been completed are the following:

 - Obtaining the target data
 - Beginning to refactor the code into classes for reuse on other Twitter/Tweepy-related tasks.
-There is still much progress to be made on this part
+There is still much progress to be made on this part.
 - Creating a barplot for users Blizzard Entertainment's followers also follow
 - Creating the beginning feature space to be used for segmentation.
 This is currently a sparse matrix consisting of binary feature values reflecting on whether or not a Blizzard follower is following another user.
 - The beginning class for K-Means that can display the elbow plot for the ideal K based on the above matrix specified, create k clusters, and create a label column for which cluster a user belongs to.